-Board and General Meetings
+Board and general meetings

-During the year ended 31 March 2022, five board meetings were held to approve, among others, the results of the Group for the six months ended 30 September 2021, and the placing of new shares under general mandate, etc. The AGM will be held on 30 September 2022 and is the fourth general meeting of the Company since the Listing Date.
+During the year ended 31 March 2023, seven board meetings were held to approve, among others, the results of the Group for the six months ended 30 September 2022, the acquisition of TRA International Limited, the transaction which was subsequently terminated due to non-fulfillment of certain conditions precedent; and the grant of options to the executive Directors, etc. The AGM will be held on Monday, 18 September 2023.